 In most cases but not all, the price of a headset usually is a fair representation of its quality.

-But this does not mean you should go investing your hard earned money in buying expensive gaming headset models.
+But this does not mean you should go investing your hard earned money in buying expensive gaming headsets – do your research first.

 Most of the time, the cost of marketing a product can have a significant impact on the price.
 A $300 headset could be worth less than $150 in hardware, but due to the cost of marketing, the product is sold at a higher price to ensure a better profit margin for the manufacturers.

-A headphone and mic combo means getting a regular headphone and an external mic which could be attachable to the headphone for a better gaming experience.
+A headphone and mic combo means getting regular headphones (see our best closed-back headphones) and an external mic that could be attachable to the headphone for a better gaming experience.

-Unlike a gaming headset, with a headphone, you have to shop for both a good headphone and a good microphone in case you need one.
+Unlike a gaming headset, with regular headphones, you have to shop for both good headphones and a good microphone (assuming you need to walk).

 With that said, I will cover a guide on how to check for the best microphone for gaming.
 With headphones, you can check out our detailed headphone buying guide.

 When you are shopping for a mic, you will come across a range of different mics at different prices.
 Since gaming is no longer a one-person game, getting a mic is necessary to enable communication between you and other gamers.
-A microphone will not only help you interact with other players, but you can also use a microphone for live streaming and gaming commentaries.
+A microphone will not only help you interact with other players, but you can also use a headset with a mic for live streaming and gaming commentaries.